 - Financial guarantee attracts investors and makes them feel comfortable about their money.

 - It further provides a better credit rating.
-Higher credit rating refers to lower risk, and thus lower interest rates are charged.
+A higher credit rating refers to lower risk; thus, lower interest rates charges.
 Thus, the creditor enjoys the inflow of money with lower finance costs.

-- The transaction happens through financial guarantees, which otherwise may not have happened had there be no guarantee.
+- The transaction happens through financial guarantees, which otherwise may not have happened without a guarantee.
 Thus, a financial guarantee facilitates financial transactions.

 Key Takeaways for Financial Guarantee

 - The lender assures about recovering its principal and return components through a financial guarantee, which functions similarly to an insurance policy.

 - The financial guarantee may cover either the principal part or interest or both parts.
 Therefore, it depends on the risk-bearing capacity of the guarantor.